mideind/BinPackage/README.md

 The grammatical tags in the `beyging` attribute are documented in detail [here](https://bin.arnastofnun.is/gogn/greiningarstrengir/).

 `Ksnid` is represented by instances of the `Ksnid` class.
-It adds 9 attributes, shortly summarized below:
+It has the same 6 attributes as `SHsnid` but adds 9 attributes, shortly summarized below:

 | Name     | Type  | Content |
 |----------|-------|---------|